rreusser/trains-and-trails/src/pages/briones-regional-park/index.md

 ## Lafayette

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="0"></span>
 I caught the Oakland-bound Lafayette train with about a seven minute wait.
+The wait was tolerable, but the chilly breeze really tested me.

 <span data-behavior="anchor" data-feature-index="2" data-mile-position="19.0"></span>
 ## 12th Street Oakland